-Designed for students interested in an understanding and appreciation of visual arts.
+An introduction to understanding and appreciation of visual arts.
 The major art forms of painting, sculpture, and architecture are explored and related to everyday life.
 This course may be taken as partial fulfillment of the requirements for the AA in Art, Art Minor, as a Humanities/Fine Arts General Education choice, an elective, or Liberal Arts Elective Studies in Depth for non-art majors.
 Course rotation: Typically offered once a year.